 The University has a variety of on-campus positions available to all full-time students.
 These positions include resident assistants, library, office, kitchen and janitorial workers.
-The deadline to apply for oncampus employment is April 30.
-Apply online at www.kingswood.edu/enrolment/financial-aid/campus-employment/on-campus-employment-form/.
+For information about the application process, contact Director of Financial Aid.

 International Student Employment